kfabi/jlens/README.md

 }
 ````

-For more information about installing packages from GitHup Package Registry visit the [official docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package).
+For more information about installing packages from GitHub Package Registry visit the [official docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#using-a-published-package).

 ## Supported Features